Black Tarantula: Powers and abilities

 Black Tarantula possesses superhuman strength enabling him to lift (press) up to 25 tons.
 He also possesses superhuman speed, reflexes and reactions, agility, and durability of an unquantified degree.
 He has a powerful healing factor on a par with the likes of Wolverine or Deadpool that, combined with his superhuman durability, make him extremely difficult to seriously injure.
 He is also able to stimulate the healing process in other people's bodies, though he rarely does this.
 He is able to fire laser-like beams from his eyes, but this drains his physical resources severely, so it is only used as a last resort.
 Black Tarantula is also skilled at different forms of martial arts, and has a genius level intellect.

 Other versions

-Fabian LaMuerto as the Black Tarantula in Spider-Girl #97 (April 2006).
+Fabian LaMuerto as Black Tarantula in Spider-Girl #97 (April 2006).
 Art by Ron Frenz.

-An alternate universe variant of Fabian LaMuerto from Earth-982 appears in the MC2 universe.
-He succeeded his father Carlos as Black Tarantula, wields metallic gauntlets, and is an occasional ally of Spider-Girl.
+In an alternate future seen in the MC2 imprint, Fabian LaMuerto has taken up his father's mantle.
+Fabian possesses the same powers as his father, sports a variation of his suit, and wields metallic gauntlets.
+Though a criminal, Black Tarantula has a deep sense of honor, and has been an occasional ally of Spider-Girl.
+Following a time skip, Tarantula becomes a notorious crime lord known as the "Kingpin of Crime".